 |

-the corporeal senses; but if you have not risen above sin your self, do not
+evidence of the corporeal senses; but if you have not risen above sin your

-congratulate yourself upon your blindness to evil or upon the good you know and
+self, do not congratulate yourself upon your blindness to evil or upon the good

-do not.
-A dishonest position is far from Christianly scientific.
-"He
+you know and do not.
+A dishonest position is far from Christianly

-that covereth his sins shall not prosper: but who so confesseth and forsaketh
+scientific.
+"He that covereth his sins shall not prosper: but who so confesseth

-them shall have mercy."
-Try to leave on every student's mind the strong impress
+and forsaketh them shall have mercy."
+Try to leave on every student's mind the

-of divine Science, a high sense of the moral and spiritual qualifications
+strong impress of divine Science, a high sense of the moral and spiritual

-requisite for healing, well knowing it to be impossible for error, evil, and
+qualifications requisite for healing, well knowing it to be impossible for

-hate to accomplish the grand results of Truth and Love.
-The reception or
+error, evil, and hate to accomplish the grand results of Truth and Love.
+The

-pursuit of instructions opposite to absolute Christian Science must always
+reception or pursuit of instructions opposite to absolute Christian Science

 Adherence to righteousness